BigPolarBear1/factorization/README.md

 Update: Actually when I get back, let me just implement lifting as well.
 Almost there now.. there is nothing left in my life.
 If people thought I would just quit after having lost everything, then they dont know me.
 Ofcourse I'm transgender, so I must be DEI and dumb.... fucking nazi losers.

+UPDATE!!!!!!!!!!!!!!!!!!!!!!!!!!!
+OFCOURSE THIS ALSO TELLS US INFORMATION ABOUT THE DISTANCE BETWEEN BOTH K VALUES!!!!!
+HOLY FUCK!
+I DID IT!
+I BROKE FACTORIZATION!
+THIS IS EXACTLY THE PROBLEM I HAD BEEN TRYING TO SOLVE FOR NEARLY A YEAR!
+I DID IT!
+I BROKE FACTORIZATION!
+I BROKE FACTORIZATION!
+I'll go for a run, too much adrenaline right now, If I die tonight, it was the americans.
+100% it was the americans.
+Fucking pussy cowards.

 As always... anything happens before I finish this, it was the fucking american nazi cowards.

 </br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br>